Omar ibn Said: Biography

-Literary analysis of ibn Said's autobiography suggests that he wrote it for two audiences, the white literates who sought to exploit his conversion to Christianity and Muslim readers who would recognize Qur'anic literary devices and subtext and understand his position as a fellow Muslim using Taqiya to hide his faith while living under persecution.
-In a letter written to Sheikh Hunter regarding the autobiography, he apologized for forgetting the "talk" of his homeland and ended the letter saying: "O my brothers, do not blame me," with the knowledge that Hunter would require Arabic-speaking translators to read the message.
+Literary analysis of ibn Said's autobiography suggests that he wrote it for two audiences: the white literates who sought to exploit his conversion to Christianity and Muslim readers who would recognize Qur'anic literary devices and subtext and understand his position as a fellow Muslim using Taqiya to hide his faith while living under persecution.
+In a letter written to Sheikh Hunter regarding the autobiography, he apologized for forgetting the "talk" of his homeland.
+He ended the letter saying: "O my brothers, do not blame me," knowing that Hunter would require Arabic-speaking translators to read the message.
 Scholar Basima Kamel Shaheen argues that Said's spiritual ambiguity may have been purposefully cultivated to impress upon a wide readership the injustices of slavery.

 Manuscripts

 Omar ibn Said authored fourteen manuscripts in Arabic.
-The best known of these is his autobiographical essay, The Life of Omar Ibn Said, written in 1831.
+The best known of these is his autobiographical essay, The life of Omar ben Saeed, called Morro, a Fullah Slave in Fayetteville, N.C.
+Owned by Governor Owen, written in 1831.
 It describes some of the events of his life and includes reflections on his steadfast adherence to Islam and his openness towards other "God-fearing" people.
 On the surface, the document may appear to be tolerant towards slavery; however, Said begins it with Surat Al-Mulk, a chapter from the Qur'an, which states that only God has sovereignty over human beings.
 The manuscript is the only known Arabic autobiography by a person enslaved in the United States.
 It was sold as part of a collection of Said's documents between private collectors and later acquired by the Library of Congress in 2017.
 It has since been treated for preservation and made available for viewing online.

 Most of Said's other work consisted of Islamic manuscripts in Arabic, including a handwritten copy of some short chapters (surat) from the Qur'an that are now part of the North Carolina Collection in the Wilson Library at University of North Carolina at Chapel Hill.
-Transcribing from memory, ibn Said made some mistakes in his work, notably at the start of Surat An-Nasr.
 His Bible, a translation into Arabic published by a missionary society, which has notations in Arabic by Said, is part of the rare books collection at Davidson College.
 Said also authored a letter in Arabic dated 1819 addressed to James Owen's brother, Major John Owen.
-It contains numerous Quranic references (including from the above-mentioned Surat Al-Mulk) and includes several geometric symbols and shapes which suggest to its possible esoteric intentions.
+It contains numerous Quranic references (including from the above-mentioned Surat Al-Mulk); it includes several geometric symbols and shapes which suggest its possible esoteric intentions.
 This letter is currently held at Andover Theological Seminary.